reaganman/trimming_raw_reads/worksheet.md

 ### Q23: What parameters did you change?
 Answer: -M from 20 to 25
 ### Q24: How did you expect this to change the filtering results (be specific)?
-Answer: Not very much because most of the bases already had a phred score > 25
+Answer: Not very much because most of the bases already had a phred score > 20.
+Other than that ther might be a slight decrease in the number of merged reads.
 ### Q25: Explain the results.
 Did the change cause an effect that matched your expectations?
 Use information from the fastp output to explain.
-Answer:
+Answer: 12198733 meged and filterd reads in remix1 compared to 12295196 originally so there were 96463 new reads filtered THis makes since since before reads with a mimum average score of 20 would be merged.

 ---

-## The following questions pertain to Remix 2 (the first time you change fastp parameters)
+## The following questions pertain to Remix 2 (the second time you change fastp parameters)
 ### Q26: What parameters did you change?
-Answer:
+Answer: -l from 15 to 10
 ### Q27: How did you expect this to change the filtering results (be specific)?
-Answer:
+Answer: There might be more reads merged because the size total size after filtering could be less
 ### Q28: Explain the results.
 Did the change cause an effect that matched your expectations?
 Use information from the fastp output to explain.
-Answer:
+Answer: There were 12305164 merged and filtered reads in remix2, mean that 9968 more reads were merged after filtering, matching expectations.